osm-search/Nominatim/docs/api/Status.md

 the API.
 The `database_version` field contains the version of the data format in the database.

-On error will also return HTTP status code 200 and a structure with error code and message, e.g.
+On error will return a shorter JSON dictionary with the error message and status only, e.g.

 ```json
    {